Eisenmenger, syndrome

 Anesthetic implications:

-high-risk anesthesia; preoperative echocardiography;check the preoperative values of the patient's usual systemic systolic blood pressure because there is a risk of ischemia of the RV in case of systemic hypotension; keep peripheral resistances high to minimize the importance of the right-left shunt.
-Pulmonary resistance is theoretically fixed and irreversible but it seems that general anesthesia, the use of NO and especially anincrease in FiO2, and decrease in PaCO2 with controlled ventilation, could lead to a moderate improvement in oxygenation.
+Lung resistance is theoretically fixed and irreversible, but it seems that general anaesthesia, the use of NO and above all the increase in FiO2, and the reduction in PaCO2 in case of controlled ventilation, lead to a moderate improvement in oxygenation.
 Prevention of endocarditis.
 Thromboprophylaxis.

 References :